Multiple unit: Axle loads

 They have lighter axle loads, allowing operation on lighter tracks, where locomotives may be banned.
 Another side effect of this is reduced track wear, as traction forces can be provided through many axles, rather than just the four or six of a locomotive.
 They generally have rigid couplers instead of the flexible ones often used on locomotive-hauled trains.
 That means brakes/throttle can be more quickly applied without an excessive amount of jerk experienced in passenger coaches.
 In a locomotive-hauled train, if the number of cars is changed to meet the demand, acceleration and braking performance will also change.
 This calls for performance calculations to be done taking the heaviest train composition into account.
 This may sometimes cause some trains in off-peak periods to be overpowered with respect to the required performance.
 When 2 or more multiple units are coupled, train performance remains almost unchanged.
 However, in locomotive-hauled train compositions, using more powerful locomotives when a train is longer can solve this problem.

 Disadvantages

-Multiple units do have some disadvantages as compared to locomotive-hauled trains.